Gardner Museum Heist —Blog

 The investigation of Ramsay's espionage activities mostly covered his time in the Army from 1983-1985, when he was stationed in Germany, as well as some espionage activity he had been involved in, when he lived in Boston shortly after he got out of the Army in 1986.

-In the interviews Navarro conducted of Ramsay, the former Boston resident, confessed to selling highly classified documents to Hungarian Intelligence services, which resulted in his spending over 12 years in federal prison for espionage.
+In the interviews Navarro conducted of Ramsay, the former Boston resident, confessed to passing highly classified documents to Hungarian Intelligence services, which resulted in his spending over 12 years in federal prison for espionage.

-Although Ramsay, whom prosecutors said had cooperated fully with investigators, was detained without being charged, twelve weeks after the Gardner heist.
+Ramsay, whom prosecutors said had cooperated fully with investigators, was detained without being charged, twelve weeks after the Gardner heist.
 The admitted spy was then held in solitary confinement, while remaining uncharged with any crime for over a year, at the Hillsborough County jail, in Florida until his conviction and sentencing in 1992.

 Kurkjian's email to Joe Navarro began: "Hi Joe," I am a retired reporter for The Boston Globe who has been the paper's lead reporter for more than a decade on the Gardner Museum art heist.
 I received some information - well, more conjecturing [he's writing a retired FBI agent at 3 a.m. on his birthday about some "conjecturing."] - from a local individual who urges me to consider the possibility that Roderick Ramsay might have played some role in the Gardner heist.